streetturtle/awesome-wm-widgets/volume-widget/README.md

         },
 ```

+Note that widget uses following command the get the current volume: `amixer -D pulse sget Master`, so please make sure that it works for you, otherwise you need to install `pulseaudio-alsa` package.

 ### Shortcuts

 To improve responsiveness of the widget when volume level is changed by a shortcut use corresponding methods of the widget: